Radiologic Technology

 Average Salary

-According to BLS, radiologic technologists earn a median pay of $61,980 per year.
+According to BLS, radiologic technologists earned a median annual pay of $76,020 in 2023.
 There is an immediate demand for qualified radiologic technologists in settings such as hospitals, physician’s offices, and imaging clinics.

 The Radiologic Technology program at Oakland University offers courses designed to expand on the existing knowledge of current ARRT registered imaging technologists in the areas of Computed Tomography (CT), Magnetic Resonance Imaging (MRI), and Mammography, in affiliation with Corewell Health.
 Each course is approximately one semester (15-17 weeks) in length.
 The MRI course includes approximately 32 hours of clinical and one 3 hour class day per week.
 The CT and Mammography courses include approximately 24 hours of clinical and one 3 hour class day per week.
 Clinical hours take place in the morning and afternoon shifts at various Corewell Health clinical locations.
 Other clinical sites, locations and hours of attendance may be required.
 Clinical shifts vary based on the clinical rotation schedule, as assigned.
 With permission, additional clinical time may be allowed.